gautami1407/label_pedega_sabh/README.md

 ## 📄 License

-This project was developed for educational, research, and hackathon purposes.
+This project was developed for educational, research purposes.